xamidovasadbekdev-arch/BankCustomerChurn/README.md

 3. Data Cleaning ✅
 4. Exploratory Data Analysis ✅
 5. Feature Engineering ✅
-6. Train Model ⏳
+6. Train Model ✅
-7. Save model with joblib ⏳
+7. Save model with joblib ✅
-8. FastAPI Wrapping and Dockerizing ⏳
-9. Deploying ⏳

 This is my another end-to-end project, and this time the focus was on going deeper into EDA — testing every variable against the target instead of just the obvious ones, and being honest when a variable turned out not to matter.